ioccc-src/winner/2020/ferguson1/HACKING.md

 # Warning / caveat about this document

-WARNING: There are some things cited in this document that are no longer correct, might be misleading or otherwise not clear.
+WARNING: there are some things cited in this document that are no longer correct, might be misleading or otherwise not clear.
 This is both intentional and unintentional.
 This is especially true for claims that something means something specific.
 Put another way just because the table says something